It’s time for the debate, candy apple vs caramel apple, what’s the difference and which is better? Let’s learn their

 Like gingerbread cookies, candy and caramel apples are traditionally enjoyed during the holiday season each year.

-Both of the apple desserts we are learning about today are served in the fall, and feature apples on a stick with some sort of sweet coating.
+Both of the apple desserts we are learning about today are served in the fall, and they feature apples on a stick with some sort of sweet coating.
 However, they are pretty different when you look at how they were created, their unique flavor profiles, and even the time of year they are served.

 There is actually a day devoted to celebrating caramel apples – October 31 is National Caramel Apple Day and some people even celebrate candy apples on the same day.